AshwinDeshpande96/Speech-Generation/README.md

 We can see that deterministic approach such as n-gram do not take into account the contextual information in dataset.
 It is not possible to manually design an algorithm to recognize occurence patterns.
 In order to build an algorithm to identify such patterns we need to understand what the logic is supposed to look for.
 Neither do we have a method to validate if found pattern is correct.

 Recurrent Neural Network are best suited for this task.
 We treat the neural network as a black box, wherein said patterns are recognized such that sequential context data is taken into account.
+RNNs still fail to take into account the long-distance context dependencies, as they are sparsely distributed throughout the data.

+Learn more about it here: [Yoshua Bengio - Presentation](https://www.bilibili.com/video/av34864474/), [Shortcomings of regular Encoder-Decoder Model(without Attention)](https://machinelearningmastery.com/encoder-decoder-attention-sequence-to-sequence-prediction-keras/)

 ## 2. Model